 Virtual Workshops by Christine Tulley

-Christine Tulley is Professor of English and Founder and Director of the Master of Arts in Rhetoric and Writing at The University of Findlay.
+Christine Tulley is Professor of English and Founder of the Master of Arts in Rhetoric and Writing at The University of Findlay.
 As the campus Academic Development Coordinator, she runs faculty writing groups and offers tenure and promotion application support including effective practices for writing teaching philosophies and persuasive reflective statements.
-She is the author of How Writing Faculty Write (2018) and contributes regularly to Inside Higher Education on faculty productivity issues.
-She also serves as a research adviser to Prolifiko, a UK-based writing productivity think tank, and as a dissertation writing coach with Defend and Publish.
+She is the author of Productivity, Professionalism, and Parenting in Academia (2025), Faculty Writing Research (2025), and How Writing Faculty Write (2018) and contributes regularly to Inside Higher Ed on faculty productivity issues.

 You can select from the following virtual workshops: